IABTechLab/uid2docs/docs/getting-started/gs-faqs.md

 #### Do I need to decrypt tokens?

-No, publishers do not need to decrypt [UID2 tokens](../ref-info/glossary-uid.md#gl-uid2-token).
+No, publishers do not need to decrypt <Link href="../ref-info/glossary-uid#gl-uid2-token">UID2 tokens</Link>.
 However, if you want to get access to [raw UID2s](../ref-info/glossary-uid.md#gl-raw-uid2) for internal use only, please work with UID2 support to gain access.

 #### How will I be notified of user opt-out?